 In the second half of 2021 the Company staked an exploration license (M-306) in Greenland.
-No work has been conducted on the license to date, but the Company hopes to commence exploration in the first half of 2022.
+The license hosts a significant volume of anorthosite which the Company tested in 2016 as part of a reconnaissance program in Greenland.
+No work has been conducted on the license since acquiring it, but the Company hopes to commence exploration in the second half of 2022.